 Board Member Kyoko is a member of Davis Polk’s Corporate Department, Executive Compensation and Employee Benefits Group.
 She graduated, magna cum laude, from Harvard College in 1993 and in 1996 received her J.D. from Harvard Law School.
 Kyoko joined Davis Polk in 1996 and became a partner in 2006.

 In her pro bono practice, Kyoko has represented individuals seeking asylum in the United States, including a Chinese Christian evangelist, Tibetan refugees and a Cameroonian political activist.
-Kyoko, her husband John, and their daughter live in New York City.
+Kyoko, her husband John, and their children live in New York City.

 1A great place to start is by watching some of our fantastic lectures and performances – helpful tools for those working to fully integrate their art, faith, and humanity.

 3Sign-up for the IAM Connect tool to post events and find others the world over who are part of IAM, and start talking to them through the message tool and the IAM Forum.

 International Arts Movement resists organizational “membership” models.
 There are no member numbers, dues, or expiration dates.
 We are a movement working to be generous and inspire generosity.
 We need everyone who is part of it to help sustain it, whether through participation, financial contributions, art donations, in-kind services, volunteering, or even just spreading the word.